-For additional services related to the activities of the foundation, members of the MB are entitled to a service fee of € 175 per hour excluding VAT.
+For additional services related to the activities of the foundation, members of the MB are entitled to a service fee of € 175 per hour (excluding VAT).
 Given the experience of the MB members, this is a very modest hourly rate.

-The total amount received by the members of the MB in 2021 amounts to € 26,654 (including VAT).
+The total amount received by the members of the MB in 2022 amounts to € 32,919.